[WARNING] [TIME SENSITIVE][BE AWARE]

 MORE INFO?
 If you need to know more about how to gift to children and grandchildren for college, get our free report here.

-If you’re planning on making a large gift before the end of 2023, or at any time during 2024 (to prepare for the reduction of the lifetime exemption scheduled for December 31, 2025), remember that, in addition to the annual gift tax exclusion (the renewable amount you get to give every year), the IRS confirmed that in 2024 you could also give up to a total of $13,610,000 during your lifetime or at death without you or your estate having to pay tax.
-In 2024, the estate and gift tax exemption will rise to $13,610,000 per individual.
-This also means that a married couple could shelter $27,220,000 in gifts or at death.
+If you’re planning on making a large gift before the end of 2024, or at any time during 2025 (to prepare for the possible reduction of the lifetime exemption scheduled for December 31, 2025), remember that, in addition to the annual gift tax exclusion (the renewable amount you get to give every year), the IRS has also confirmed that in 2024 you could also give up to a total of $13,610,000 during your lifetime or at death without you or your estate having to pay tax.
+In 2025, the estate and gift tax exemption will rise to $13,990,000 per individual.
+This also means that a married couple could shelter $27,980,000 in gifts or at death.

-NOTE: However, any such larger gifts require that a Federal Gift Tax Return (709) be filed, and that will also reduce the amount available to you to shelter in your estate at the time of your death.
+NOTE: However, any such larger gifts (anything beyond the $18,000 annual 2024 gift tax exclusion ($19,000 in 2025) require that a Federal Gift Tax Return (709) be filed, and that will also reduce the amount available to you to shelter in your estate at the time of your death.
+Also, trusts may need to be created and you may need to get appraisals of gifted assets for attachment to the 709 gift tax return.

 The good news is that gifting out assets that grow in value (especially important during times of inflation) may save your heirs significant estate tax and/or inheritance tax on that growth in value.